bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch1-15">1.15 The Basics of HTML -- Part 3 (10:27)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-And finally, we come to strong and.
-Strong, something of strong importance, something that&apos;s emphasized, what&apos;s the difference?
+And finally, we come to strong and strong, something of strong importance, something that&apos;s emphasized, what&apos;s the difference?
 What does that mean?

 Essentially, these are replacing what used to be bold and italics.
 In HTML 5, we&apos;ve removed style from our HTML completely, and in those debates, the teams in charge decided that bold and italics were stylized words.
 So they replaced them with strong and instead.

 The problem for most new users is that HTML and web browsers are back compatible.
 So the bold and italics declarations still work, but they&apos;re not what we should be using in our code, because we want to optimize our code for search engine optimization.
 And search engines are going to respect a modern, valid structure in your code.

-So in this case, something that you might otherwise change into bold, you&apos;re going to put the strong element around it.
+In this case, something that you might otherwise change into bold.
+You&apos;re going to put the strong element around it.
 And then in your style, you&apos;re going to do font weight and declare what style of bold you want.
 Next, if you want to put something in italics, which would normally be italics, maybe like a book title, you would put the around it.
 And then in your CSS, you&apos;re going to announce that this is an italics lettering.
 All right, let&apos;s work with a few of these elements now.
 So I&apos;ve got my core HTML structure, I&apos;ve written that in.
 I started with a p, hello world.
 And I&apos;m going to add some images.
-So first, maybe I want to start with my h1.
+First, maybe I want to start with my h1.
 Give a title to this, my first website, that may be my heading.
 I might have a navigation next to that, but let&apos;s keep this simple.
 My first website, I&apos;m going to have a little area where I&apos;m adding some content.

-So I&apos;m going to give that an h2.
+I&apos;m going to give that an h2.
 This is going to be a subsection.
-So now I&apos;ve got my h1.
+Now I&apos;ve got my h1.
 I&apos;m starting a subsection 1, and I&apos;ve got my first content.
 And here it is.
 You&apos;ll notice there is some default styling appearing on my website.
-So the h1 is being given a large font.
+The h1 is being given a large font.
 The h2 is being given slightly larger font than my paragraph.
 These are default browser settings, and eventually, we&apos;re going to want to get rid of these.
 But for getting going, it&apos;s nice to have a little bit of style kind of forced onto our website to make it easier to read.
-So in my first website heading here, I&apos;ll demonstrate.
+In my first website heading here, I&apos;ll demonstrate.
 Add some more spacing, ctrl+ save.
 That extra spacing is ignored by the browser.
-So we don&apos;t need spacing afterwards, we don&apos;t want spacing here or spacing there.
+We don&apos;t need spacing afterwards, we don&apos;t want spacing here or spacing there.
 Want everything tight as possible and only spacing between words and our content, a single space.
 Or a space between an element and an attribute, or here between attributes.

 Those are the only places our spacing should exist.
 And then we&apos;ll do what&apos;s called a cascade here, and I&apos;ll give you more lectures on that and why the cascade is so important, but let&apos;s continue with some of these basic HTML elements.
-So now, I&apos;m saying, hello world, might be not quite a full paragraph, so let&apos;s turn this into a paragraph.
+Now, I&apos;m saying, hello world, might be not quite a full paragraph.
+Let&apos;s turn this into a paragraph.
 Hello world this is my first website.
 And let&apos;s give it a second p here.
 What do you think?
 Question mark.
 Now, with this cascade, it&apos;s my opinion this code gets a little blurred together.
-So I think a div separating our two sections here is going to be nice.
+I think a div separating our two sections here is going to be nice.
-So I want to put a div here, but I&apos;m not going to close it out right away with a div here.
+I want to put a div here, but I&apos;m not going to close it out right away with a div here.

 The div is going to wrap these sections of my HTML.
-So I&apos;m going to go there, close out my div.
+I&apos;m going to go there, close out my div.
 And now, if I hover over you&apos;ll see, div closed out.
 I&apos;ve now grabbed these three lines of code and turned them into a single object that I later can style with my CSS just by talking about this div.
 And with our cascade, we want the content of this div to be indented two spaces over.
 If I had forgotten to do this indentation earlier, I can simply